How is acromegaly diagnosed?

 - blood tests to check the growth hormone (GH) level

-The most common early signs of Acromegaly are visual changes to the appearance such as larger hands, feet, and facial features.
-Most people will not notice these changes on their own unless they need to buy a bigger shoe size to accomodate their larger feet or needing to to size up their ring or gloves due to enlarged hands.
+The most common early signs of acromegaly are visual changes to the appearance such as larger hands, feet, and facial features.
+Most people will not notice these changes on their own unless they need to buy a bigger shoe size to accommodate their larger feet or needing to to size up their ring or gloves due to enlarged hands.

 Endicrine Web (1998, December 02) Acromegaly Diagnosis – Blood Tests to Diagnose Acromegaly [Website].
 Retrieved January 2020.